gkotian/gkotian.github.io/travels/_posts/2010-01-25-meeting-jana-after-ages.md

 Getting back to the story, Prit and I were on the train talking about my travels and where I would go.
 We thought it would be best for me not to travel to unknown, far-off places with such an obviously expensive phone.
 Prit had a simple Samsung phone, and so we decided to exchange our phones.
-I think there was a part of me that rejoiced at finally being rid of that piece of crap.
+I told Prit about all that was wrong with the phone, but he said it wouldn't bother him too much as he wasn't much of a cellphone user.
+I had a feeling he would regret the decision, but there was definitely a part of me that rejoiced at finally being rid of that piece of crap.

-But I was definitely not happy when the train rolled into the railway station at Nashik and Prit had to go.
-We parted with hope to meet again in Europe some time later in the year.
+Eventually, the train rolled into the railway station at Nashik and Prit had to go.
+We had shared some good times in the past week and I was sad that we now had to go our own ways.
+He wished me luck for my travels ahead and we parted with hope to meet again in Europe some time later in the year.

-The remaining 26 hours till Varanasi were simply an ordeal, and I was happy when it was over.
+The remaining 26 hours till Varanasi were simply an ordeal, and I was happy when it was finally over.
 As I exited the train station, and into the mass of people, it hit me that in all my rush of the past few days, I had forgotten to bring some small gift for Jana.
 It was too late now to go looking for something to buy, so I thought I should at least get a bouquet of flowers.
-I still had one hour before she would be free to come to pick me up.
+I still had one hour before she would be free to come and pick me up from the railway station.
 That should be time enough to find a florist and buy a bouquet, right?

 Wrong.

+This is Varanasi, not Bangalore.
 There are no florists here.
 There is no concept of gifting flowers to people here.
-There is actually a flowering flowers business, but those flowers are either for the gods or for the dead (Varanasi, by the way, is for Hindus also a popular place to die - because then you're almost guaranteed a place in Heaven).
+There is actually a flowering flowers business, but those flowers are either for the gods or for the dead (Varanasi, by the way, is for devout Hindus a preferred place to die - because then you're allegedly guaranteed a place in Heaven).

 Asking the locals for a florist finally led me to a "phoolon ki mandi", a sort of a flower market where flowers are bought and sold only in large quantities.